craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 		- You have a walking speed of 35 feet per round.
 	- Childer of the Court of Summer gain the following;
 		- You know the Produce Flame cantrip, and may cast it as though you had the Wizard's Spellcasting feature.
-		- When you succeed on a death saving throw, you may regain a number of hit points equal to your proficiency modifier.
-You regain the use of this feature after a long rest.
+		- You have a darkvision of 30 feet.
 	- Childer of the Court of Fall gain the following;
 		- You know the Primal Savagery cantrip, and may cast it as though you had the Druid's Spellcasting feature.
 	- Childer of the Court of Winter gain the following;
 		- You have a darkvision of 60 feet.
-		- You may, beginning at 1st, 3rd, and 5th level respectively, cast the Dancing Lights cantrip, Faerie Fire spell, and Darkness spell, once each regarding the spells.
+		- You may, beginning at 1st, 3rd, and 5th level respectively, cast the Dancing Lights cantrip, Faerie Fire spell, and Darkness spell, once each.
 At 11th level, you may use this feature to cast each spell twice each.
 You regain the use of this feature after a long rest.
 		- You have disadvantage on Attack Rolls and Perception checks that rely on sight when you are in direct sunlight.

 ## Triton